klozom/crowdsec-docs/crowdsec-docs/docs/appsec/intro.md

 ### 1 Remediation component: request relaying

-If the AppSec capability is activated on the remediation component, the incoming requests will be channeled to the CrowdSec Security engine.
+If the AppSec capability is activated on the remediation component, the incoming requests will be channeled to the CrowdSec Security Engine.

 ### 2 Security Engine: inband rule processing

-The security engine first evaluates the inband rules, designed to identify and block specific requests.
+The Security Engine first evaluates the inband rules, designed to identify and block specific requests.
-Once these rules are evaluated, a response is relayed to the remediation component.
+Once these rules are evaluated, a response is relayed to the Remediation Component.

 This leads to two possible outcomes:

 1. If no inband rule is triggered, the processing of the request will continue on the web-server side as usual
-2. If an inband rule is triggered, the remediation component will answer with a 403 or a captcha request to the user of the incriminated request, stopping the request processing.
+2. If an inband rule is triggered, the Remediation Component will answer with a 403 error or a captcha request to the user of the incriminated request, stopping the request processing.

 ### 3 Security Engine: out-of-band rules processing

-In the background, the security engine will then evaluate the out-of-band rules.
-These rules do not impact performance or response time, as they are evaluated after the AppSec component instructs the webserver to continue or stop processing the request.
+In the background, the Security Engine will then evaluate the out-of-band rules.
+These rules do not impact performance or response time, as they are evaluated after the AppSec Component instructs the webserver to continue or stop processing the request.

 ## Post processing